RsMan-Dev/reactive_custom_elements/readme.md

     count = this.signal(0);
     connected() {
        this.hello.val.hello = "world2"; // this will not update dependants
-       this.hello.callDependants(); // this will update dependants
+       this.hello.callDeps(); // this will update dependants
        this.hello.val = {hello: "world3"}; // this will update dependants
        this.count.val; // this will not update dependants this.count.val = 1; // this will update dependants